w3c/wai-curricula/content/designer/interaction-and-feedback.md

 {% include excol.html type="middle" %}

 Discuss standard keyboard interactions, such as the use of the tab, enter, escape, and arrow keys.
-Explain that providing custom keyboard interactions can favor efficiency, but can also disrupt the users' expectations, thus these interactions need to be well documented and be consistent throughout the interface.
+Explain that providing custom keyboard interactions can favor efficiency, but can also disrupt the users' expectations, thus designers need to document these interactions and make them consistent throughout the interface.
 Emphasize that defining the keyboard interactions is a designers' responsibility, whereas implementing them is a responsibility shared with the developer.

 #### Learning Outcomes for Topic